 Management of gestational diabetes

 - diet – eating a varied diet that is nutritionally appropriate for pregnancy, including foods rich in calcium, iron and folic acid.
 Your diet should be low in saturated fats and high in fibre.
 Carbohydrates such as grains, cereals, fruits, pasta and rice are an important part of your eating plan to provide you with energy and essential nutrients.
-You may need to discuss with a dietitian the amount and distribution of carbohydrate intake to assist in the control of your blood glucose levels.
+You may need to discuss with a dietitian the amount and distribution of carbohydrate intake to help control your blood glucose levels

 - education – including information and support from your diabetes educator or doctor, regarding the action of insulin, insulin injection technique, insulin storage, signs and symptoms of hypoglycaemia (low blood glucose levels) and its treatment, as well as safe blood glucose levels for driving.